GautamAnkitSingh/gautamankitsingh.github.io/Readme.txt

 # Portfolio
-### I have implemented Portfolio using various concept ofHTML,CSS and JavaScript
+### I have implemented Portfolio using various concept of HTML, CSS and JavaScript.